Frequently Asked Questions

 Where will testing take place?

-Testing of technologies will occur at different locations on the UF campus, City of Gainesville, and the surrounding roadways.
+Testing of technologies will occur on actual roadways.
+Various sensors and technologies will be installed at various locations on the UF campus, City of Gainesville, and the surrounding roadways.
 Maps of planned infrastructure enhancements for each project are available online (link).

 What type of vehicles are being tested?